antoinesylvia/antoinesylvia/README.md

 - Central Server: Serves as the brain of the operation, handles the coordination and race event state between the start gate, checkpoint gate and finish gate.
 - Audio Manager: Plays various sounds based on race state.
 - Web Control Interface: Ran locally, main dash, race events and configuration options.
+- Leveraging of the I2C as a backbone for each gate, extended with the STEMMA QT Ecosystem.
+Allows us to communicate between multiple devices/sensors/displays via a multiplexer, using just two wires: SDA (data line) and SCL (clock line).
 - Measurement of stats per car rolled out in 5 parts.
 We aim to measure and analyze the physical properties of HotWheels cars as they move along the track, from basic speed and energy calculations to advanced physics like force, energy efficiency, and momentum changes.
 This comprehensive analysis helps us understand the cars' performance, optimize track design, and improve overall race dynamics.
   - Part 1: Basic Measurements
     - Speed: Measure how fast the car moves.